 Y’know those people who walk around Wall Street shouting from their *metaphorical rooftops* (because, like, everyone knows financialists don’t see the light of day) about how much they LoOoOve their job?
 Yeah, me neither.
 But after meeting Lauren Zalta outside her Wall Street office building in the depths of stock market-ville it was evident she took the axiom, “Love what you do and you will never have to work a day in your life,” to new heights.
-As a Talent Public Relations Assistant at ID, an entertainment PR firm that works with actors, directors, writers, musicians, brands, corporations and production companies, she ensures her Oscar winning movie stars and directors, Emmy nominated TV actors and Broadway performers are always red carpet ready.
+As a Talent Public Relations Assistant at ID, an entertainment PR firm that works with actors, directors, writers, musicians, and production companies, she ensures her Oscar winning movie stars and directors, Emmy nominated TV actors and Broadway performers are always red carpet ready.
 From scheduling their press days down to the last detail, to finding a way to mitigate the influx of emails pouring in from studios, journalists and beyond--it’s no wonder why some nights she willingly doesn’t leave her office till 9pm.

 “It’s so pretty isn’t it?
 It looks like a movie set,” she says as if she’s walking the cobble stoned streets in her neighborhood for the first time.
 She takes me to a delicious vegan restaurant called Terri’s where all her friends frequent, she explains, when they come to visit during her lunch break.
 In between scarfed down bites, (she runs a tight AF schedule), Lauren recaps the hard work it took for her to break into a competitive industry after she graduated CUNY BA.
 But more on that and her rejection pep talk below!